rundeck/docs/docs/administration/configuration/hashicorp-consul.md

 java -Xmx4g -Drundeck.consul.enabled=true -jar rundeck-{{{rundeckVersionFull}}}.war
 ```

-### Updating the Server Name
+### Setting the Consul server in Rundeck

-Now that you have specified to use Consul, we can shut down Rundeck and look at the newly created `bootstap.yml` file.
+Now that you have specified to use Consul, we can shut down Rundeck and look at the newly created `bootstap.yml` file, which is located in the ${rdbase}/server/config directory.
 In there, it will specify the host of Consul.
-This should be updated to the IP address or domain name you are using.
+The host property should be set to the ip address or hostname of your Consul server.

-## Services
+## Services in Consul

 In HashiCorp, you will notice that Rundeck may not appear right away as a service.
 However, once the Rundeck service is fully up and running, it will show up in HashiCorp.

-## Key/Value
+## Key/Value in Consul

 This is where you can specify the various configurations for Rundeck.
 To begin, you need to create a folder called "config", with another folder called "rundeck" inside of it.
 Inside of the Rundeck folder is where all the Rundeck configuration will be placed.
 Begin by creating a key value named "data."
 Now, copy and paste all the contents in the `rundeck-config.properties` file into the value for that key.
 After that, comment out the entire `rundeck-config.properties` file.
 Now, when we relaunch Rundeck, it will pull the configuration settings from Consul.